 * Editor’s Note:

-KSQ NY Principal Scott Hillje and KSQ Charlotte Principal Doug Burns have led the firm’s effort to help local districts pass significant bond efforts.
-You can contact them for more information at firstname.lastname@example.org or email@example.com
+KSQ has led efforts to help school districts pass significant bond efforts.
+You can contact us for more information at email@example.com